 As a born and bred Londoner, I’m sometimes guilty of taking the city for granted.
 Though I’ve written about the street art in Lima and Lisbon, I hadn’t said a word about the thriving urban art scene in my hometown.

 You can’t write a piece about street art in London without talking about Shoreditch.
 It’s arguably the place that everyone thinks of when they think of the capital’s street art scene.
+I’ve hunted out the best pieces around at the moment, but even as they change, you can use the handy Shoreditch street art map at the end of the article to find the best street art locations.

 You can’t write a piece about street art in London without talking about Shoreditch.